This post may contain affiliate links. Please read our disclosure policy.

 Cooking directions:

-• Heat grill: When you're ready to cook your pork, preheat smoker grill to 225°F. If you have a meat injector, take some of the brine and inject it into the roast (this step is optional).
+• Heat smoker grill: When you're ready to cook your pork, preheat smoker grill to 225°F. If you have a meat injector, take some of the brine and inject it into the roast (this step is optional).

-• Prep pork roast: Remove the roast from the brine mixture and blot dry with paper towels.
+• Slather with mustard: Remove the roast from the brine mixture (if using) and blot dry with paper towels.
 Discard the remaining brine.
-Cover all sides of roast with mustard (use gloves or a brush).
-Generously cover all sides of the roast with the dry rub.
+Cover all sides of roast with 1/4 cup yellow mustard (use gloves or a brush).

-• Increase temperature: Use an aluminum foil pan or make a boat out of heavy-duty aluminum foil and place the roast on top and place them back to the center of the smoker grill.
+Quick Smoke Method: Put the roast on the grill with the fat side up and smoke for 3 hours.
+Use an aluminum foil pan or make a boat out of heavy-duty aluminum foil and place the roast on top and place them back to the center of the smoker grill.
 Increase the temperature to 250°F and roast until the internal temperature reaches at least 195°F (continue cooking up to an internal temperature of 200°F for a softer and easier-to-pull-apart pork).
 The total cooking time for a roast this size can vary anywhere from 4-6 hours.

 • Shred: After the rest period, transfer the roast to a cutting board and pour any of the residual cooking juices that accumulated in the foil to a measuring cup.
 When the meat is cool enough to handle, separate the tender meat from the bone and fat (discard the bone and fat).